 Arrange your findings into three parts: an introduction, the body, and a conclusion.
-In addition to this, it would not hurt to include some supporting details such as charts or photographs of experiments performed if they are relevant to what you have written.
+In addition, it would not hurt to include some supporting details, such as charts or photographs of experiments performed, if they are relevant to what you have written.

 - How McGraw Hill Education Platform is Beneficial For Students and Teachers? - May 30, 2023